Architectural Facade Elements: A Complete Guide to How They Are Made

 1/13

-Such decors differ from EPS decors by the material of the blank and when using a cement coating does not burn, so it can be used in regulated construction.
-Another peculiarity is the vapor permeability, provided that they are coated with silicone paint.
+These elements differ from EPS elements in the material of the blank.
+With a cement coating they are non-combustible, so they can be used where fire codes require it.
+Another feature is vapor permeability, provided they are painted with silicone paint.

 Coated mineral wool on white Portland cement.
 Decor cut on mineral wool coated with white Portland cement